+There are no deadlines for proposals, which are submitted online.
+The step-by-step application process, along with templates for the required supporting documents, can be viewed here.
 No grants are made to individuals under any of Annenberg's programs.
-Any questions about their guidelines or application can be emailed here.
-They say all inquiries are answered within three business days.
+Any questions about its guidelines or application can be emailed here.
+It says all inquiries are answered within three business days.